Est. time: 20 min.

 One option would be for each of them to separately write down a walkaway price, on the understanding that they will split the difference if there is an overlap.
 If the most the prospective buyer is willing to pay is less than her friend, the owner, can accept, there won’t be a deal.
 Still both will know they each were willing to go to the limit for the other.

 The overlap between negotiation and mediation skills is especially important dealing with colleagues in the workplace.
 To secure what you want and gain support for initiatives you favor, you will often have to resolve problems between other people over entirely different issues.
 The age discrimination case that began this module is such an example.
-The quiz put you in the position of someone who had nothing to do with Terry’s termination, but if the dispute is not resolved, the pending lawsuit will be a distraction and maybe even divisive for you and other employees.
+The quiz put you in the position of someone who had nothing to do with Terry’s termination, but if a dispute like that is not resolved, it can negatively affect other parties and raise tensions within an organization.
+Getting involved may entail risks, but staying on the sidelines could be even more perilous.

 Some years ago, David Lax and James Sebenius wrote a landmark text that is still in print, The Manager as Negotiator.
 There is still space on the bookshelf for a companion, The Manager as Mediator.

-Deborah Kolb and Jessica Porter, Negotiating at Work.
+Deborah Kolb and Jessica Porter, Negotiating at Work: Turn Small Wins into Big Gains, Jossey-Bass; 1st edition, 2015.

-David Lax and James Sebenius, The Manager as Negotiator.
+David Lax and James Sebenius, The Manager as Negotiator, Free Press, 2011.